Farmhouse Kitchen Cabinet Ideas: Designer Inspiration for 2026

 Image courtesy of Beau Geste Design

 Finally, remember functionality.
 Consider how you use your kitchen and what items you need to store.
 Do you need deep drawers for pots and pans or adjustable shelving for taller items?
-These considerations will help you select the ideal cabinets for your specific needs.
+Working through these considerations first makes the style decisions that follow much easier.

 Farmhouse style typically incorporates natural materials and a neutral color palette.
 Consider using wood or distressed finishes for your cabinets, and pair them with complementary hardware such as matte black or antique brass.
 There are many different styles of kitchen cabinets to choose from, with Shaker, beadboard, and open-shelving options being in high demand.